victorjulyin/DE-101/Module4/4.5 Pentaho Data Integration Beginner's Guide - Chapter 9 Exercises/README.md

   * [Dimension Lookup/Update](#dimension-lookupupdate) - use it, when you want to save the history changes (SCD Type II)
   * Dimension - A dimension table contains descriptions about a particular entity or category of your business.
 Dimensions are one of the basic blocks of a data warehouse or a datamart.
 A dimension has the purpose of grouping, filtering, and describing data.
   * Slowly Changing Dimension (SCD) - A dimension where changes may occur from time to time (it has three types)
-    * I type - you don't keep the history of changes
+    * I(0) type - you don't keep the history of changes
     * II type - you keep the whole history of changes
+    * III type - you keep only current and previous value

 Videos that hepled me to understand these things:
 [Combination lookup/update](https://www.youtube.com/watch?v=J_DyORTSklY)